JarvisKent/yuyanping/source/_posts/pat-advanced-1007.md

 categories: [算法]
 toc: false
 ---
 Given a sequence of K integers { N1, N2, ..., NK }.
-A continuous subsequence is defined to be { Ni, Ni+1, ..., Nj } where 1 <= i <= j <= K. The Maximum Subsequence is the continuous subsequence which has the largest sum of its elements.
+A continuous subsequence is defined to be { Ni, Ni+1, ..., Nj } where 1 <= i <= j <= K. The Maximum Subsequen<!--more-->ce is the continuous subsequence which has the largest sum of its elements.
 For example, given sequence { -2, 11, -4, 13, -5, -2 }, its maximum subsequence is { 11, -4, 13 } with the largest sum being 20.

 Now you are supposed to find the largest sum, together with the first and the last numbers of the maximum subsequence.